 One of the easiest Elf on the Shelf ideas!
 A classic, make it look like your elves drew on your bathroom mirror.
-You can do it with a wipeable marker for an easy clean up and give your elf a lipstick that they 'stole' from your bedroom.
-You could of course go with the very post-pandemic message of 'wash your hands' – but you could make it more silly too, if you wanted.
+You can do it with a wipeable marker for easy cleanup and give your elf a lipstick that they 'stole' from your bedroom.
+You could of course go with the very post-pandemic message of 'wash your hands' — but you could make it more silly too, if you wanted.

 17. Make it all easier with an Elf kit

 For when you are too tired to be creative, an 'Elf kit' can save the day.
 This one was from Target, and while it is now sold out, you can find plenty of similar options with everything you need to send your Elf on his adventures.